-Please note: All South Dakota Department of Labor and Regulation offices will be closed Monday, Sept.
-1 in observance of Labor Day.
+Please Note: All South Dakota Department of Labor and Regulation offices will be closed Thursday, Nov.27, and Friday, Nov.
+28 for the Thanksgiving Holiday.

 Unemployment Insurance Tax

 The Unemployment Insurance Tax unit is responsible for identifying and registering subject employers, ensuring wage reports are filed so benefit eligibility can be established, collecting taxes due and auditing employer records for compliance.

 Employer Handbook (in Adobe .pdf format*)

 Internet Quarterly Wage Reporting

 UI Tax Forms

 UI Tax Rates

 Audits - Frequently Asked Questions

 South Dakota's unemployment insurance program is financed by employers through payroll taxes.
 It is exactly what the name implies, insurance.
 When a person becomes unemployed, benefits are paid to the person if he or she is an eligible claimant meeting the conditions set by law.
 Benefits are paid as a matter of right without regard to need.